nmkory/twitter-crawler/README.md

         }
 ```

 That's it.
 If you want to be efficient, you can use the same LuceneBuilder object and seach it again using a new term.
-Alternatively you could create a new object everytime search is run.
+Alternatively you could create a new object every time search is run.
 It shouldn't matter as Java will do the garbage collection automatically.